 EU Commission action plan on sustainable finance

-In March 2018, the European Commission adopted an action plan on sustainable finance as part of a strategy to integrate environmental, social and governance considerations into its financial policy framework and mobilise finance for sustainable growth.
-In May 2018, the Commission released the first legislative package under the action plan.
-The four proposals included in the package are: (1) a unified EU classification system (‘taxonomy’), (2) investors’ duties and disclosures, (3) low-carbon benchmarks, (4) better advice to clients on sustainability.
+In March 2018, the European Commission released its action plan on sustainable finance as part of a strategy to integrate environmental, social and governance considerations into its financial policy framework and mobilise finance for sustainable growth.
+Under the plan, the Commission adopted a package of legislative proposals: (1) a proposal for a regulation to establish a framework to create a unified EU classification system (‘taxonomy’) on what can be considered environmentally sustainable economic activities, (2) a proposal for a regulation on investors’ duties and disclosures, (3) low-carbon benchmarks, (4) better advice to clients on sustainability.